MitoMonkey/MoveX-client/README.md

 - PropTypes for data validation between the components

 ## Usage
+Set up the project with all dependencies: `npm install` (in project folder).

+## Deployment
+To build the project run `npx parcel src/index.html` from the project folder.

-Set up the project with all dependencies: `npm install` (in project folder) In my version the GitHub repo is linked to the Netlify hosting.
+In my version the GitHub repo is linked to the Netlify hosting.
 Pushing to the main branch automatically updates the live version.

-## Deployment
-To build the project run `parcel src/index.html` from the project folder

 ## Things to further improve/add
 * Modal instead of "alert"s